Courses open (spaces):

 Dr Charalampos (Babis) Giousmpasoglou is a Senior Lecturer in Hospitality & Tourism Management.
 Babis has a dual background: he worked for 20 years as a hotelier in the Greek luxury hospitality industry; in addition, since 2001, he worked as a hospitality & HRM educator in undergraduate and postgraduate programmes.
 His research interests focus on Managerial work, Hospitality Management, Culture and Human Resources Management.

-Friday 22 March - Morning - Upcoming Asian and Chinese Markets
+Friday 22 March - Morning - Upcoming Asian and Chinese Markets (sales closed)

 09:30-12:30: Upcoming Asian and Chinese Markets - Attracting new customers delivered by Philipp Wassler and Daisy Fan